appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/aws-ecs.md

 ## Install Appsmith
 To deploy Appsmith on the Amazon ECS cluster that has a single node, you need to complete the below essential steps:

-1. If you have an **EC2 Linux + Networking single node** ECS Cluster that has the **Number of Instances** set to `1`, move to create task and container definitions step.
+1. If you have an **EC2 Linux + Networking single node** ECS Cluster that has the **Number of Instances** set to `1`, move to the create task and container definitions step.
 If you don't have one, follow these steps to create a single-node ECS Cluster:

     a.
 Go to Classic Amazon Web Console and click **Clusters** on the sidebar.
     <figure>